jorgebucaran/colorette/README.md

 # Colorette

-> Easily set the color and style of text in the terminal.
+> Easily set the text color and style in the terminal.

 - No wonky prototype method-chain API.
 - Automatic color support detection.